Na Kofit (Covid)

 The first mutation was the resolution between a spelling pronunciation of /'t͡ʃo.vit/ versus the English phonetic approximation /ko.vit/, which is what everyone actually said.
 The latter won out and the spelling quickly shifted to 'kovid'.
 In the early modern period, the AXZ recommended a regularised spelling as 'kofit', and this form quickly took over, because with two irregular letters, it was a lot easier to type 'kofit' than 'kovid' on the new Common-specific keyboards.
 Occasionally, mixed forms like 'kofid' or 'kovit' were seen for a while.

-Today, Common speakers have no inkling that this is a non-native word.
-In addition, its meaning has broadened to serve essentially as a general word for the whole somewhat similar class of diseases which are primarily known for various respiratory symptoms.
+Today, Common speakers have little inkling that this is a non-native word.
+In addition, its meaning has broadened to serve essentially as a general word for the whole class of somewhat similar diseases which are primarily known for various respiratory symptoms.
 The following table illustrates how the terminology works in Common.

 |cold||na sinku kofit/na kofitpe (little covid)|